socolofs/tamoc/docs/_downloads/README.txt

 For typical usage, please see the ./bin directory of the source distribution for various example scripts.

+Version 0.1.9 : Made several minor changes to the equations of state per the
+                guidance of Jonas Gros.
+These changes make the model much more robust for hydrocarbon mixtures.
+The updates are minor in that the results do not change markedly for the test cases already in previous versions of the model.
+However, the changes provide major advantages for more difficult cases, not demonstrated in the simple ./bin examples.
+Version 0.1.8 : Added print capability to the params.py module and upgraded
+                the shear entrainment model in the bent_plume_model.py to the entrainment equations in Jirka 2004.
 Version 0.1.7 : Added the capability for the bent_plume_model.py to continue
                 to track particles outside the plume using the single_bubble_model.py.
 Fixed a bug where particles outside